 Because of wideband antennas poor response at the bottom of the band, anyone who really requires a "high gain" aerial on a A group transmitter, e.g. Craigkelly, should actually fit a A group !
 See Craigkelly’s Graph

 (Not that many people actually need a high gain aerial anyway........)

-For Craigkelly we recommend the DM log for strong signal areas, the Log36 or the Yagi18K for medium signal areas, or Yagi 18A or XB10A for poor signal areas, the latter aerial being particularly well suited to loft mounting.
-The XB16A is for those with the most marginal signals.
+For Craigkelly the Yagi10K for strong signal areas, the Log36 or Yagi 18K for medium signal areas, the Yagi18A for outside installs in poor signal areas, the XB10A for loft installations in poor signal areas, and the XB16A for those with the most marginal signals.
+Unless you have a massive loft we’d normally recommend the XB10A over the XB16A for a loft install due the smaller size of the former aerial.
 The dimensions and test performance of the aerials can be found on the relevant buy pages.

 Craigkelly TV transmitter (Photo : David Foord at The Big Tower)